 Remove the tub faucets and spout.
 These may simply screw off or come unattached by removing a small screw under the fixture.
 Unscrew the overflow cover plate likewise.
 Save the fixtures for reinstallation if desired.

-Unhook the bathtub P-trap and drain pipe, either pulling free or turning with a wrench.
+Unhook the bathtub P-trap and drain pipe, either pulling free or turning with a drain pipe wrench.
 Remove the water supply lines as well.

 Remove floor covering, such as ceramic tile, to expose the rim of the tub where it enters the floor or platform.
 Score the tile or other material with a utility knife or cut away carefully with a reciprocating saw.
 Work in a way that makes installing the replacement material easier, cutting back to a joint or seam and avoiding damage to the underlayment.

 Slide a utility knife underneath the sunken tub rim, where it meets the floor or platform.
 Dig any caulk or adhesive away, breaking the rim free.
-Pry the edges up with a crowbar or pry bar, working around the edges like a bottle cap.
+Pry the edges up with a crowbar, working around the edges like a bottle cap.

 Chip away any mortar present after tub removal.
 Used to level the tub and provide support, it conforms to the old tub and cannot be reused.
-Use hammers and pry bars.
+Use hammers and crowbars.

 Read the tub manufacturer's instructions carefully before installing a new tub.
 Exact specifications and procedures may vary; always follow the tub directions to avoid voiding the warranty.

-Mix a batch of thinset, mortar or concrete according to the tub manufacturer's instructions.
-Use premixed mortar alternatively.
+Mix a batch of thin-set mortar or concrete according to the tub manufacturer's instructions.
 Pour about 50 pounds of mortar in the middle of the tub installation opening, making a mound rather than spreading it out.

 Reattach the plumbing, using a wrench to tighten water lines and the drain pipe.
 Slip the P-trap into position.
-Install the faucets, spout and overflow plate, using screws or screwing on to attach.
+Install the faucets, spout and overflow plate according to manufacturer's instructions.
 Turn on the water to ensure proper operation.